jitlogic/kanar/README.md

 $ ./kanar.sh start
 ```

-Note that by default server listens on non-SSL port and TGC cookies require SSL.
+Note that by default server listens on non-SSL port and TGC cookies require TLS.
 You need either to
-start
+use TLS-terminating proxy or enable HTTPS in `kanar.conf`.

 ## Documentation